Chatbot Guide

 Then a few “chatterbots” were developed.

 - The first ever chatbot was ELIZA — an algorithm, developed by Joseph Weizenbaum at MIT in 1966, able to pick up words from sentences and put it in context to generate an answer.
-She wasn’t as much intelligent as mechanised but still, passed the Turing test.
+She wasn’t as intelligent as mechanised but still, passed the Turing test.

 - Than there was PARRY, which was based pretty much on the same idea as the previous bot with a few additional traits.